sefk/sefk.github.io/posts/timesbee.md

 -->

 How many different New York Times Spelling Bee puzzles are there?
-Or more precisely, how many combinations of seven letters can be used to build bee puzzles?
+Or more precisely, how many combinations of seven letters can be used to build Bee-type puzzles?

 I wrote [a little program][src] to find out.
 I found **7,742 different seven